ilgimdar/ilgimdar/README.md

 - 👋 Hi, I’m Ildar Gimadeev!
 - 👀 I’m interested in:
       Backend Python Development and C# Unity Game Development
-- 🌱 I’m currently learning Unix, Django, DRF and SQL.
+- 🌱 I’m currently using and learning Unix, Django, DRF and SQL.
-- 📫 How to reach me @ildargimadeev on telegram
+- 📫 How to reach me @itildar on telegram